 News Brief

 Faculty Recognition

 Fengzhu Sun, professor of quantitative and computational biology and mathematics, has been elected a fellow of the Asia-Pacific Artificial Intelligence Association.
 The association is a global, academic, nonprofit organization formed by scholars who share a focus on advancing AI.
-Sun is the third fellow from the quantitative and computational biology department to receive this honor, following Nobel laureate Arieh Warshel, Distinguished Professor of Chemistry, Biochemistry, Chemical Engineering and Materials Science and Quantitative and Computational Biology and Dana and David Dornsife Chair in Chemistry, and Michael Waterman, University Professor Emeritus.
+Sun is one of four fellows from the quantitative and computational biology department to have received this honor, joining Remo Rohs, founding chair of the Department of Quantitative and Computational Biology and professor of quantitative and computational biology, chemistry, physics and astronomy and computer science, who was also elected this year, as well as Nobel laureate Arieh Warshel, Distinguished Professor of Chemistry, Biochemistry, Chemical Engineering and Materials Science and Quantitative and Computational Biology and Dana and David Dornsife Chair in Chemistry, and University Professor Emeritus Michael Waterman, who were previously elected.

+News Brief